It's Turtles All the Way Down: The Epistemic and Theoretical Considerations and Impact of Indigenous Methodologies

-The Canadian Sociological Association's Student Concerns Subcommittee and Decolonization Subcommittee invite you to this free webinar with Dr. Margaret Kovach on October 17, 2023.
-The event will be moderated by Dr. Yvonne Sherwood, Co-chair of the Decolonization Subcommittee.
+The Canadian Sociological Association's Student Concerns Subcommittee and Decolonization Subcommittee co-organized this webinar with Dr. Margaret Kovach on October 17, 2023.

 The event was moderated by Dr. Yvonne Sherwood, Co-chair of the Decolonization Subcommittee and Alicia Clifford from the Student Concerns Subcommittee.

 The webinar was not recorded but a copy of Dr. Kovach's presentation slides is available by contacting our office.